lunarc/lunarc_docs/docs/batch_system.md

 **Remarks:** When using srun inside a batch script many srun-options act differently compared to using srun within a different environment.
-Note also that the order of the options `--exclusive` and `--overlap` is crucial for the correct behaviour.
+Note also that even the order of the options `--exclusive` and `--overlap` is crucial for the correct behaviour.
 Consult the man-page of srun for documentation and contact the LUNARC help desk if your require further consultancy.